-Creative Writing II: The Short-Short Story is a course designed for students who have successfully completed Creative Writing I, students who have not yet selected a genre, who have not yet selected a concentration in The Department of Literature and Languages.
+Creative Writing I: The Short-Short Story is a course designed for students who have not yet selected a genre, who have not yet selected a concentration in The Department of Literature and Languages.
 The student-writers will read three anthologies-short-short stories grouped, sorted, according to stylistic, thematic, similarities-revise weekly assignments, and meticulously hone their narrative techniques in preparation for more advanced seminars in Creative Writing.